shungo0222/shungo0222/README.md

 ### Hi There 👋

 - 🔭 I’m currently working on
-- 🌱 I’m currently learning [ethernaut ctf](https://ethernaut.openzeppelin.com/), [overthwire](https://overthewire.org/wargames/bandit/), neoVIM
+- 🌱 I’m currently learning [ethernaut ctf](https://ethernaut.openzeppelin.com/), [overthwire](https://overthewire.org/wargames/bandit/), neovIM
 - 👯 I’m looking to collaborate on
 - 🤔 I’m looking for help with
 - 💬 Ask me about